suraj-navagire/techDoc/collectionFramework/readme.txt

             14. computeIfAbsent(key, k -> val) - If key is missing insert this val
             15. computeIfPresent(key, val) - If key is present then only replace this val

+            Implementations :-

+            1. HashMap :-
+                Internally HashMap uses HashTable data structure.
+                - Insertion order is not preserved.
+                - Duplicate keys are not allowed but duplicate values are allowed.
+                - Only one null key can be inserted.
+                - Null values can be inserted.
+                - Implements serializable and cloneable
+                - Extends an abstract class AbstractMap
+                - Best choice for searching
+                - Default capacity is 16
+                - Default load factor is 0.75
+                - Threshold = capacity * load factor
+                - Doubles the size once threshold is reached.

+                Internal working of HashMap :
+                    - HashMap uses hashing technique to store the data.
+                    - Internally it comprises Array of Node class.
+Node[] ......
+Note : Node is nothing but a linkedList
+                    - Node class contains : hash, key, value, Node
+                    - put(key , value) call.
+                        1. First it calculates hashcode of key.
+                        2. Then it calculates the index on which this key will get stores.
+This index will be within the capacity of the array.
+                        3. Then it goes to that index location.
+If this location is empty
+                            1. Then it creates objet of Node and add it to this location.
+                            2. Node has 4 properties.
+Hash will contain the Hashcode of key, Key will contain key, Value will contain value and Node will be null.
+                        4. If step 3 index location is not null.
+                            1. Then it compares hashcode of given key with hash of existing Node.
+If it matches then it compares key object with Node's key using equals method.
+                                If both are equal then it replaces Node's value with new value.
+                                If hashcode or equals method comparison is false then it creates new Node object with given key and value and add it to Node's next node attribute if next node is null.
+If next node attribute is not null then it keeps comparing all the upcoming nodes like step 3 and 4 until it inserts new key and values.
+                    - get(key) call.
+                        1. First it calculates hashcode of key.
+                        2. Then it calculates the index.
+                        3. Then it goes to that index location.
+If location is empty then it returns null.
+                        4. If location is not empty then it compares hashcode of given key with Node's hash.
+If it matches then it compares key object with Node's key using equals method.
+                        5. If both are equal then it returns Node's value.
+                        6. If hashcode or equals method comparison is false then it goes to next and does same comparison mentioned in step 4 to 6 till it visits all the nodes.

+                Hash collision :- Hash collision is nothing but when 2 different keys land on same index and 2nd one might replace the first one.
+To avoid this HashMap uses Node structure.
+                    With the help of Node HashMap can store both the keys at same index.

 Cursor -